cheng-xiaoshi/cheng-xiaoshi/README.md

 **domi, xiaoshi or akito !!**

-he/they - panromantic asexual questioning lithromantic
+they/he - panromantic asexual lithflux possibly aroflux

 a genderqueer asshole but also a demiboy